angular-schule/website-articles/blog/2018-06-swagger-codegen-is-now-openapi-generator/README.md

 1. According to SmartBear Software, [Swagger Codegen 2.x and 3.x should be supported in parallel for a while](https://github.com/swagger-api/swagger-codegen/issues/7754#issuecomment-375039048) without the possibility to work with git branches to merge the fixes from one branch to the next.
 Having to implement everything twice is not a good idea and the best use of the Swagger Codegen community resources.
 1. Having a community-driven version can bring the project to the next level.

-There was several conversations with SmartBear Software (the company behind Swagger) via emails, gitter, Skype call and GitHub issues.
+There were several conversations with SmartBear Software (the company behind Swagger) via emails, gitter, Skype call and GitHub issues.
 But there was no consensus on the next steps and on the direction for Swagger Codegen 3.0.0.

 ## About the new fork